 - transactions and revenue from organic traffic (when analytics is configured)

-- assisted conversions if organic is the first touchpoint
+- assisted conversions if organic works as the first touchpoint

-- stability of traffic and orders without constant budget increases
+- stability of traffic and orders without constantly increasing budgets

 - gradual reduction of dependence on paid channels

-When SEO is done systematically, you get not just “website improvements,” but a managed sales channel that accumulates results over time.
+When SEO is done systematically, you don’t just get “site improvements” — you get a managed sales channel that accumulates results over time.

-We focus on collections and products that actually sell.
-This means growth is driven by revenue pages, not traffic for traffic’s sake.
+We focus on the collections and products that actually sell.
+This means growth in pages that generate orders — not “traffic for the sake of traffic.”

-Shopify easily generates extra URLs.
-When indexation is controlled, Google sees important pages, crawls them faster, and ranks them better.
+Shopify easily generates unnecessary URLs.
+When indexation is under control, Google sees the important pages, crawls them faster, and ranks them better.

-You always see what is being done, why it is prioritized, and what comes next.
+You always know what’s being done, why it’s a priority, and what the next step is.
 SEO stops being a “black box.”

-With a solid structure and technical foundation, it becomes easier to add new categories, expand into other countries and languages, and grow the catalog without breaking SEO.
+When the structure and technical foundation are built correctly, it’s easier to add new categories, expand to new countries and languages, and avoid breaking SEO as the catalog grows.

-The educational part explains what to do.
-Here is how it looks in real ongoing work.
+The informational part explains what to do.
+Here’s what it looks like in practice when SEO is managed systematically.

 Monthly work plan | priority tasks and deadlines | clear focus and process control |